-As of Graduate School policy adopted for the Fall 2017 term, all departments hiring graduate assistants are required to perform annual evaluations of each returning appointment.

-The Department of Parks, Recreation and Tourism Management will evaluate students who are receiving assistantships each semester.
+Graduate School policy requires that all departments hiring graduate assistants are required to perform annual evaluations of each returning appointment.
+The Department of Parks, Recreation and Tourism Management will evaluate students who are receiving assistantships at the end of each academic year, or as needed or warranted.
 This evaluation is to be filled out by the assistantship supervisor.
-It is expected that the assistantship supervisor meet with the student to review the evaluation by the end of each semester.
+In many cases this may require separate evaluations from different fall and spring semester supervisors.
+It is expected that the assistantship supervisor(s) meet with the student to review the evaluation.
 This evaluation will be considered when determining continued funding for the graduate assistant.

 These completed evaluations are to be filed in the student's departmental employee record.
 Please do not send completed evaluation forms to the Graduate School.
-Please send the completed assistantship evaluation to Sabrina (sabrina@clemson.edu) by December 10 for Fall and April 15 for Spring.
+Please send the completed assistantship evaluation to Sabrina (sabrina@clemson.edu) by April 30.
+The GS-GA1 Graduate Assistant Evaluation Checklist should be used for this evaluation.